 Since I really enjoyed doing my earlier pen and ink sketch, and it uses so few materials (literally a pen and paper), I decided I would focus on another practice sketch.
-There is much less stress in the concept of a sketch – no finished artwork piece that will be judged; in fact if I hate it I can just scrunch up the bit of paper and throw it straight into the bin.
-It’s kind of relaxing and exhilarating.

 Not all my artwork is in watercolours; often the process of creating a piece involves not only the sketch, but studies of reference materials.